Rupam Bhuyan

-Rupam Bhuyan (born 6 March 1980) is an Indian playback singer from Assam.
+Rupam Bhuyan (born 6 March 1980) is an Indian singer-songwriter and composer from Assam.
 He is the frontman of the Indian fusion band North East Breeze.
 He is the lead vocalist of the band Tunetellers.
-He sang in numerous Assamese films including Khobh, Anuradha, Mumtaz, Akash Chuboloi Mon, Majrati Keteki, Rough and Tough (2018), Krodh(2018), Kokaideu Bindass(2018), KonwarPurar Konwar, TRP, Sringkhal, Mahasamar, Raf and Taf, Surya, Anur, and The Government Servent.
+He sang in numerous Assamese films including Khobh, Anuradha, Mumtaz, Akash Chuboloi Mon, Majrati Keteki, Rough and Tough (2018), Krodh(2018), Kokaideu Bindass(2018), KonwarPurar Konwar, TRP, Sringkhal, Mahasamar, Raf and Taf, Surya, Anur, and The Government Servant.
 He won Prag Cine Awards 2013 and Prag Cine Awards 2017 in the Best Playback Singer (male) category for the films Mumtaz and Majrati Keteki.He won the Best Male Playback Singer of Assam category for Ramdhenu Viewers choice award 2013 for the song Hahikhini jodi.
 He won best singer award in film category for the song 'Akakh Xonowali' from Majrati Keteki in Gupshup Music Awards 2017.
 'Jhumuri' the song by 'North East Breeze' received song of the year award in Pride East Awards and Gup Shup Music Awards in 2018.
 He composed the theme song for the Jeevan Kite and River Festival 2015 as a tribute to the river Brahmaputra.